EspeIgira/Triangle-tracker/README.md

   Tracking triangle sides.

 ## Description

   {This is Tracking triangles if there are isoscele or equilateral or scalene}, {Created 14th December 2018}

 ## Setup/Installation Requirements

   Browser and text editor.

 ## Technologies Used

   HTML Language, JavaScript  and Css Stylesheet.

+## Contact information
+  Telephone number (+250)788556167

 ## Authors